ramantayal12/ramantayal12/README.md

 Some Basics :

 - 🔭 I’m currently working on Java.
-- 🌱 I’m currently learning dont know specifically
+- 🌱 I’m currently learning engineering
 - 💬 Ask me about sports
 - 📫 How to reach me: Linkedin
 - 😄 Pronouns: rishu
 - ⚡ Fun fact: i love gojo and sukuna both
 - in the free time you can find me playing badminton or competing on kaggle.

-Tech Stack I beleive I am good at 😄 :
+Tech Stack I am really good at 😄 :

 - Languages : Java, C++, Python
 - Develeopment Frameworks : Spring Boot